 Dress standard: Enclosed shoes or sandals are required for cycling.
 No open footwear or high heels.
 Bring adequate clothing for the conditions, especially on colder days.
 Sunscreen and sunglasses are handy on warm summer days.
 A small water bottle is useful but there are drinking water fountains on the cycle paths.

 Canberra can experience some wild weather.
 We ride the tours if the weather is wet so do bring a raincoat and warm clothes.
 We also offer free use of raincoats, overpants and gloves to keep you dry, warm and comfy, but call ahead to check availability.

 Your Trip: For your Urban Adventure you will be in a small group of a maximum of 10 people over 12 years of age and up to 2 children aged 6-11.
 Children must be accompanied by a parent or legal guardian.

 Confirmation of booking: If you have your voucher, your booking is confirmed.
 We'll see you at the start point.
 Get in touch if you have any concerns or require more information via the email address or phone number (business hours only) on your voucher.

-Additional Information: Note that toilets are available in Questacon and the National Library foyers, where we start and end the tour.
+Additional Information: Please note that toilets are available in Questacon and the National Library foyers, where we start and end the tour.